 Note that for mappings with more than 1000 reads, you can only do single-residue replacements (you can't delete or edit a selection).
+When the compactness is Packed, you cannot edit any of the reads.

 18.6.3 Sorting reads